Stress Physiology Laboratory

 - Successful completion of one course with bench top laboratory requirements.

-- Enroll in independent study (IPHY 4860) for 8-10 hours/week for at least one semester.
+- Enroll in independent study (IPHY 4860) for a minimum of 10 hours/week for at least one semester.

 - Demonstrate maturity, commitment, and dependability.